 When in doubt, investigate.
 The cost of an unnecessary investigation is a fraction of the cost of defending an allegation that you failed to investigate when you should have.

-Building a Defensible Investigation Process
+Building a Credible Investigation Process

 Step 1: Intake and assessment.
 Receive the complaint, assess urgency, and determine whether interim measures are needed (separation of parties, temporary reassignment, leave).
 Do not make conclusions at intake.
 Document everything from the first conversation.